esavich/ptt/README.md

 	]
 ]);

+// Transform function is a callback that takes list of from template and returns selected choice (string).

-// Separate rules may be added like this
+// Other rules may also be applied to single template
 $ptt->addRule([
 	'take' => ['[%', '%]'],
 	'split' => '|',